UBC-MDS/RegscorePy/README.md

 ## **Timeline**

-- *Phase I*: 02/05/2018 - 03/11/2018: develop functions to compute AIC, BIC, Mallow's $C_p$ and table output that include all scores for model comparison.
+**Phase I**: 02/05/2018 - 03/11/2018, develop functions to compute AIC, BIC, Mallow's $C_p$ and table output that include all scores for model comparison.
-- ** *Phase II*: From late March: develop other functions to finish the package.
+- ** **Phase II**: From late March, develop other functions to finish the package.

-* ** Tentative, and will be updated later*
+* ** Tentative, and will be updated later

 ## **Function Description**